GIScience/oshdb/documentation/manual/installation.md

 </dependencies>
 ```

 Advaced users may also be interested in other packages like the `oshdb` package for raw data access.
-A complete list of OSHDB artifacts can be found in our [artifactory repository](https://repo.heigit.org/artifactory/webapp/#/artifacts/browse/tree/General/libs-release-local/org/heigit/bigspatialdata).

 ## Option 2: Building from Source